Perfect Life (Levina song)

+"Perfect Life" is a song by German singer Levina.
+It was written by Lindsey Ray, Lindy Robbins, and Dave Bassett and produced by Roland Spremberg.
+Having won Unser Song 2017, the song served as the Germany entry at the Eurovision Song Contest 2017 in Kyiv, where it finished in 25th.
+Issued as a single, it was released as a digital download on 9 February 2017 through Sony Music Entertainment Germany and later included on Levina's debut studio album Unexpected (2017).

 Eurovision Song Contest

 On 6 January 2017, Levina was confirmed to be one of the five finalists competing in Unser Song 2017, Germany's national final for the Eurovision Song Contest 2017.
 On 9 February 2017, the night of the final, Levina advanced to the final round with both the songs "Wildfire" and "Perfect Life".
 The German public then chose "Perfect Life" as the winner.
 As Germany is a member of the "Big Five", she automatically advanced to the final, held on 13 May 2017 in Kyiv, Ukraine.